California Workers’ Compensation Laws

 What is Workers’ Compensation?

-Workers’ compensation law is a system of laws designed to provide injured workers with specific benefits and a legal forum in which disputes can be resolved between injured workers, employers and in which disputes can be resolved between injured workers, employers and insurance companies.
+Workers’ compensation law is a system of laws designed to provide injured workers with specific benefits and an administrative forum in which disputes can be resolved between injured workers, employers and in which disputes can be resolved between injured workers, employers and insurance companies.
 A workers’ compensation claim is not a lawsuit against your employer; it is simply a request for insurance benefits.
 A workers compensation lawyer can help you to the workers comp claim process.

 If you have been injured on the job, we can help you deal with all your physical injuries and diseases that result from your job duties or work injury are covered by workers’ compensation.
 We can help you with the proper filing of workers compensation claims at the Worker’s Compensation Appeals Board (WCAB) which is the designated court for the litigation of workers comp claims.
 In order to receive workers’ compensation benefits under California Workers’ Compensation, you must report your workers compensation injury to your employer as soon as possible after it occurs.
 Your employer must then file a workers compensation claim with the work comp insurance carrier so that your workers compensation claim will be paid.
 If you are injured at work, your workers compensation lawyer does not need to prove that your employer is at fault for your injuries in order to receive your work comp benefits unless your claim is denied.